Foxes

 Art

 In Art we will be learning about the work of Edvard Munch, exploring the materials and styling of Munch.
+In this unit, children will explore how artists use colour, line and shape to express feelings.
+They will study The Scream, experiment with expressive techniques, and create their own emotion-based artwork inspired by Munch.

 Key Information

-The importance of homework and reading at home
+The Importance of Homework and Reading at Home

 General reminders: